pkg-tool/vibro/docs/src/configuring-languages.md

 #### Nested objects

-When configuring language server options in Zed, it's important to use nested objects rather than dot-delimited strings.
+When configuring language server options in Vector, it's important to use nested objects rather than dot-delimited strings.
 This is particularly relevant when working with more complex configurations.
 Let's look at a real-world example using the TypeScript language server:

 Suppose you want to configure the following settings for TypeScript:

 - Enable strict null checks
 - Set the target ECMAScript version to ES2020

-Here's how you would structure these settings in Zed's `settings.json`:
+Here's how you would structure these settings in Vector's `settings.json`:

 ```json [settings]
 "lsp": {